Hydrogen Alpha Filters

 • A: USE FULL APERTURE requires a barlow.

-Insert the barlow, then insert the DayStar Filter behind it and you're ready to observe in high resolution for amazing detail.
+Insert the barlow, then insert the DayStar Filter behind it.
+Now you're ready to observe in high resolution for amazing detail.
+The barlow power required for full aperture observing is about 25-30 divided by the f ratio of your telescope.

-For example, an F/8 needs a 4X barlow. ( 30/8 = about 4) .
+For example, an F/8 needs a 4X barlow. ( ~25-30 divided by 8 = about 3.5-4) .

 • B: OR USE AN APERTURE MASK uses no barlow.
 Stop down your front aperture.
 Use no barlow.
+Insert the DayStar Filter in the focuser of your telescope and you're ready to observe full-disk.
+The aperture you need to reduce down to is your Focal Length (EFL) divided by ~25-30

 For example, a 2500mm EFL telescope would use an 83mm aperture mask.

 • C: OR TRY A COMBINATION OF THE TWO IDEAS use a smaller barlow and a slight aperture reduction mask.
+Use half your aperture and a lower power Barlow for a nice compromise between resolution and field of view.

-• ANY DayStar Hydrogen Alpha filter can be used on any telescope configured this way.
-0.7Å or 0.4Å, it's your choice.
+• ANY DayStar Quantum series filter can be used on any telescope configured this way.

 For further explanation on focal ratios, visit our Application Page